payalnpatel/Microsoft-Azure/AI900/Study-Guide.md

 - Azure resource - Document intelligence, or Azure AI services

 ### Fundamentals of Knowledge Mining and Azure AI Search
+-

 ### Fundamentals of Generative AI
+- AI imitates human behavior by using ML to interact with the environment and execute tasks without explicit directions on what to output.
+- Generative AI describes a category of capabilities within AI that create original content. people typically interact with generative AI that has been built into chat applications.
+- Generative AI apps take in natural language

 ### Fundamentals of Azure OpenAI Service